Ferdi265/wl-mirror-debian/README.md

 ## Building on non-Debian

 - run `./docker.sh` or `./docker.sh --base debian:RELEASE` (e.g. `debian:bookworm`)
+- run `./docker.sh ./lint.sh` for lintian
+- run `./docker.sh bash` to get a shell in the container

 Environment variables are taken from `.env`.
+The current directory is mounted into the container.